nhs-robotics/launchpad/README.md

 An `Opmode` designed for testing multiple motors.
 Automatically detects active motors and is able to manually manipulate speed and velocity via `Gamepad`

 ### `ServoTestTelop`
 An `Opmode` designed for testing multiple servos.
-Automatically detects active servo.
+Automatically detects active motors and is able to manually position and speed via `Gamepad`

 ### `Constants`
 Robot-specific tuning values: drive motor config, mecanum coefficient matrix, Pinpoint offsets, movement velocity/steepness, and GoBilda motor tick counts.